ASPA Conference 2022 – Late Breaking Abstracts

-We now welcome abstract submissions in relation to physical activity research, policy, advocacy and/or practise for the second annual Asia-Pacific Society for Physical Activity (ASPA) conference, to be held in Melbourne on November 28-29, 2022.
+We now welcome Late Breaking Abstract submissions in relation to physical activity research, policy, advocacy and/or practise for the second annual Asia-Pacific Society for Physical Activity (ASPA) conference, to be held in Melbourne on November 28-29, 2022.

 To be considered eligible all abstracts must: Align with the scope and aims of ASPA, be original work, be submitted in English using the online portal on the ASPA website, be prepared according to the abstract submission guidelines, and include a conflict of interest statement.